deepkit/deepkit-framework/README.md

 Super Hornet consists of many components that can be used alone or in combination with the Super Hornet framework.

+**NOTE**: We have only recently created this project.
+Website and docs will follow soon.

 ## Components:

 ### super-hornet/framework